michalbrys/Using-Google-Analytics-with-R/chapter1/data_sources.md

 ### Google Analytics demo account

-Google Analytics team prepares a demo account with the dataset from Google Merchandise Store.
+Google Analytics team prepared a demo account with the dataset from Google Merchandise Store.
 You can access this account here:

 [support.google.com\/analytics\/answer\/6367342](https://support.google.com/analytics/answer/6367342)